Common Dandelion – Taraxacum Officinale: Edible & Medicinal Uses of the #1 Gateway Herb to Foraging Wild Plants

 Medicinal tags include Alterative, Bitters, Circulatory, Cool and Moist, Digestive, Diuretic, Laxative, Lithotriptic, Lymphatic, and Urinary.
 See Medicinal tag key for more information.

-Dandelion tea has been a popular cure for rheumatism and gout, used over the course of a couple months to release uric acid buildup from the body.
-And as a diuretic, the leaf also shows up in tea mixes for fluid retention.
+And as a diuretic, the leaf also shows up in tea mixes for fluid retention for conditions like edema or premenstrual symptoms like bloating.
 However, if your cleansing organs (liver, gallbladder, kidneys) are not healthy, consult your doctor before taking dandelion.
-Generally it should be avoided in that case.
+Generally diuretics should be avoided in those cases.

-You can also try using dandelion’s white milk/sap repeatedly on a wart to get rid of it.
+You can also try using dandelion’s white milky latex repeatedly on a wart to get rid of it.
+Just keep in mind it can be a very irritating substance, and you wouldn’t want to accidently get it in your eyes.

 The flower can be used to produce a yellow dye and the roots make a magenta dye.